devstaff-crete/DevStaff-Heraklion/jobs/README.md

 __Be advised that Job Openings older than 3 months will be removed for the sake of keeping current.
 Feel free to repost.__

+## Backend Junior Developers at Avra Tours

+We are looking for developers to join our team, who will be focusing mainly on integrating external systems with our current platform through web services.
+A willingness to learn and adapt are essential, as well as a solid grasp of object-oriented programming.
+Any previous experience with C#.NET or with web services (XML or JSON) would be an advantage.

+* PubDate: 11/06/2018
+* Please send applications to it-department@avra.travel

 ## System Administrator at [Phaistos Networks](https://www.phaistosnetworks.gr)

 We are looking for a full time system administrator to join our team of jedis in STEP-C, Heraklion.